A homeowner with a puzzled look on his cell phone ponders how to install a radiant wall heating system

 Radiant wall heating systems are embedded inside wall panels.

-This feature means your existing walls will need to be removed or demolished during installation.
-This installation can be more intrusive than setting up a simple HVAC system as it doesn’t require you to remove an entire wall.
+This installation can be more intrusive than setting up a forced-air system or a mini-split, as it doesn’t require you to remove an entire wall.

 Homeowners thinking of setting up radiant heating should understand how this installation process works because they won’t be able to use the space until it has been completed.